Meet YOur Tour Guides

 Kyle ChattletonKYLE CHATTLETON

-Kyle Chattleton is a public historian who coordinates and delivers The Durham Museum’s public programming.
+Kyle Chattleton is a public historian who manages The Durham Museum’s public and volunteer programming.
 Originally from Southern California, Kyle graduated from Chapman University before studying the history of local protests and sounds in Charlottesville and at the University of Virginia, where he earned his PhD in 2022.
 Prior to working at The Durham Museum, he led over 2,000 tours for over 30,000 visitors at Monticello, the historic home and plantation of Thomas Jefferson.
-Kyle is excited to help lead the new programs for the 2024 River City History Tour season: Omaha & The Presidents, Happy Hour History, and the PresFest series.
+Kyle leads the Gritty City and Omaha, Center of the Nation tours.

 TROY STOLP

-A practicing historian and father of three children, Troy Stolp was born in Omaha, and grew up in Council Bluffs.
+A practicing historian and father of three children, Troy Stolp was born in Omaha and grew up in Council Bluffs.
 He graduated from Lewis Central High School in 1990 and afterward obtained a BA in Anthropology and Religious Studies from Iowa State University, a BA in History from Buena Vista University, and an MA in History from UNO.
 He has worked in human services in various capacities since 1994 and has been at Lewis Central Schools since 2013 (where he is also the chess coach).
 Troy has been on the Board of Directors for Preserve Council Bluffs, a judge for National History Day and is happy to have served on the Council Bluffs Historic Preservation Commission.
-Troy leads The Durham Musuem’s Downtown Omaha Walking Tours and PresFest RCHT tours, and can be spotted on many of the museum’s other educational programs.
+Troy leads the Downtown Omaha Walking Tours and can be spotted at many of The Durham Museum’s other educational programs.

 Check out the Full Schedule of River City History Tours »